Move your mouse over the graph to get the specific odds for that day.

 Want to bookmark the Miscarriage Probability Chart with all it's data so you don't have to keep re-entering your maternal info it day after day?

-About the model Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
+Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
+That is the definition we are using as well.
 This page calculates the cumulative probability of pregnancy loss from a given point in pregnancy through 20 weeks gestation.
-Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in still birth.
-Thus, we refer to the probability of not miscarring as the probability of birth.
+Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in stillbirth.
+Thus, we refer to the probability of not miscarrying as the probability of birth.
+Why not include stillbirth data?
+There's a reason the medical community treats stillbirth differently than miscarriage.
+They're two different types of loss with different sets of causes and risk factors.
+Most importantly (for modelling purposes) the per-week risk of stillbirth actually increases later in pregnancy, around the time of birth.
+In order to model cumulative risk of all types of pregnancy loss, including stillbirth, effectively, we'd need to estimate pregnancy length, which we can do but would introduce additional uncertainty and decrease accuracy.

-Results from multiple studies are weighted differently depending on the number of participents included in the study, demographics of the study participents and study methodology.
+Combined, the studies include results from over 50,000 participants.
+Results from multiple studies are weighted differently depending on the number of participants included in the study, demographics of the study participants and study methodology.

 Interested in reading the studies?
 We've put together a summery of best practices when approaching research papers about miscarriage so that you can get the most out of them.